LubinKerhuel/hugo/content/uxv/_index.md

 The receiver blocks support
 - FrSky S.BUS protocol: receiption of transmitter commands
-- FrSky S.Port protocol: Dedicated port to send values to the transmitter through telemetry
+- FrSky Smart Port protocol: Dedicated port to send values to the transmitter through telemetry
-- FrSky F.Port protocol: mix both functions of S.BUS and S.Port in one unique port
+- FrSky F.Port protocol: mix both functions of S.BUS and Smart Port in one unique port